-NOTE: This form should be used for new minors, or new concentrations to existing degrees.
+Bachelor of Science in Sustainability (Action) New Program Proposal NOTE: This form should be used for new minors, or new concentrations to existing degrees.
 For new majors/degrees, complete the HECC new program proposal form as well as this form.

-New Program name: Sustainability Minor

-CIP Code: (Classification of Instructional Program): 33.3301 - Sustainability Studies
+New Program name: Sustainability BS CIP Code: (Classification of Instructional Program): 33.3301 - Sustainability Studies Impact statement:

-- 1. What is the expected effect of this program on existing courses (both within your department/program or elsewhere in the SOU curriculum)?
-This second minor within the Environmental Science & Policy program will serve students with interests in sustainable enterprises and non-profits.
-Many lower division courses and some upper-division courses will remain identical between minors.
+1. What is the expected effect of this program on existing courses (both within your department/program or elsewhere in the SOU curriculum)?
+This second major within the Environmental Science & Policy program will serve students with interests in sustainable enterprises and non-profits.
+Many lower division courses and the capstone sequence will remain identical between majors.
 Upper-division courses will focus more heavily on business courses.
 The program will likely serve to increase enrollment in several of the sustainable business courses within the business program as well as social science courses offered by both ES&P and SOAN.
-In addition, this minor will require EC 201.
-The economics program, SOAN program, and business program have been actively involved in the planning of the major and minor since spring term. - Will any prerequisites or other course requirements affect other departments/programs?
+In addition, this major will require EC 201.
+The economics program, SOAN program, and business program have been actively involved in the planning of the major since spring term.
+2. Will any prerequisites or other course requirements affect other departments/programs?
 YES If so, the relevant chairs or program directors should be notified to determine if those departments/programs have sufficient capacity to meet these requirements.
 Please document your research into this possible impact.
 Emails have been attached.

 - 3. Program Resource evaluation: - a.
 Faculty: Cite faculty availability or needs and impact on other teaching obligations.
 If additional faculty teaching hours are needed, how will that need be met?
 No immediate needs are anticipated.
-This major and minor will borrow from existing courses in ES&P, SOAN, ECON, and Business.
+This major will borrow from existing courses in ES&P, SOAN, ECON, and Business.
 Three new courses in sustainable agriculture are being added immediately.
 A course in environmental justice may likely follow next year.
 IF, we see dramatic increases in enrollment over the next two years, we will likely need to begin offering several of our courses twice per year.
 This would require additional faculty or the use of adjuncts to cover some of our lower division labs.
-We have several interested faculty members in our adjunct pool at the moment that could accomplish this task.

-- Facilities: Cite any additional need for classrooms, equipment or laboratory space and how that need will be met.
-No additional or new space will be needed to host this new major. - c.
+We have several interested faculty memers in our adjunct pool at the moment that could accomplish this task. b.
+Facilities: Cite any additional need for classrooms, equipment or laboratory space and how that need will be met.
+No additional or new space will be needed to host this new major. c.
 Library: Are Hannon Library resources sufficient to meet the needs of this program?
 (Check with the library staff and attach a copy of their report.)
 Yes.
-Report attached. - d.
-Other: Are any other resources needed to support this program?
-If so, please document them and explain how they will be obtained.
-No. - 4.
-Catalog copy for the new program, including requirements and electives.
-Attached - 5.
-Please provide written verification of contact with the Chair of any other departments or programs affected by the new program.
+Report attached.